juliandie/grblbridge/README.md

 I use this software on a Notebook, which is connencted to a small laser engraver.
 So I can forward for example Lightburns GRBL to my laser engraver via WLAN.
-It should also word on RasPi or any other Linux based system since it should be fully POSIX compatible.
+It should also work on RasPi or any other Linux based system since it should be fully POSIX compatible.

 Basically this is just a bridge from a TCP-Socket to UART.

-Besides to a TCP-UART bridge I just wanted to code something using a serial and network-socket.
+Besides a TCP-UART bridge I just wanted to code something using a serial-port and network-socket.

 # Build